dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/indirect-selection.md

 </File>

-For example, you can run tests that only refer to selected nodes using an environment variable
+Or you can run tests that only refer to selected nodes using an environment variable:

 <File name='Env var'>